-Jen Petteys enters her third season at the helm of the Spartan’s Softball program after taking over the reins of the program on January 14, 2013.
+Jen Petteys enters her sixth season at the helm of the Spartan’s Softball program after taking over the reins on January 14, 2013.

 Petteys was an accomplished player at St. John Fisher College in Rochester, N.Y.
 In 1999, Petteys powered the Cardinals to a 39-11 overall record and earned NFCA All-Region First Team and NYSWCAA All-State First Team accolades as her Cardinal team won the NYS Championship as well as the ECAC North Championship.
 The Cardinals won 106 games during Petteys' four-year career including the school-record 39 victories in 1999.

 Petteys still holds single-season records for hits (72 in 1999) and stolen bases (21 in 1996), and is second in runs scored (52 in 1999) and sacrifices (21 in 1999).
 She currently holds career offensive records for hits (223), on base (312) and on base percentage (.502).
 She is in the NCAA Division III record book for at bats in a season (174).

 Petteys was inducted into the St. John Fisher Athletic Hall of Fame on September 28, 2006.